-I am a fourth year PhD student in the Computer Science and Engineering department at the University of Washington.
+I am a fifth year PhD student in the Computer Science and Engineering department at the University of Washington.
+I am planning to graduate in the summer of 2019.
 I work in the PLSE group and I am advised by Dan Grossman.
 I’ve also collaborated with Emina Torlak.

 I received my BS in Computer Science at the University of Maryland, College Park.
 My honors project - which helped develop an undergraduate PL curriculum - was advised by Dr. Jeffrey Foster.
 I also had the pleasure of working with Dr. Michael Hicks.

 John Toman and Dan Grossman.
-In ECOOP ‘18 (To Appear).
+Under anonymous submission.

 Staccato: A Bug-Finder for Dynamic Configuration Updates.